 2. Decide on your audience

 We tend to spend so much time tweaking our copy that we lose touch with reality.
 When so many of our channels are indirect or digital, it’s easy to forget who we are speaking to.
 Who are the people between the anonymous numbers on Google Analytics?
-Our audience is human and wants authenticity.
+Remember, your audience is human and wants authenticity.

 Who is my audience?

 Marketers and PR pros alike find it difficult to pinpoint their brand’s audience.
 Should messages be crafted for a specific persona or am I speaking to five different audiences?
 Diogo Pinheiro, former Global Communications Manager at Heineken, makes a strong case of differentiating your aspirational audience and your volume target.
 Your aspirational target is the type of consumer that embodies everything you stand for.
 Although it may be a very niche target, they are the ones who share the same core values as your brand.
 Diogo argues that this small group of people may not be enough to sustain your brand and drive business.
-Therefore, it is important to identify your volume target, which s your potential buyers.
+Therefore, it is important to identify your volume target, which is your potential buyers.

 When deciding which audience to communicate to, go for your aspirational target.
 They might not be the ones bringing in big bucks, but speaking to them will attract your volume target as it is the type of person they aspire to be.
 Communicate to your aspirational customer and the rest, namely your volume target, will follow.

 Once you’ve defined your audience, you’ll need to start exploring that audience.
 What do they find relevant?
 What do they care about right now?
 A way to answer these sometimes complex questions is to dig deep into your audience’s mind.
-Allow us to suggest our favourite tools to help you in the process:
+Allow us to suggest our favorite tools to help you in the process:

 - Ahrefs: A good way into your audience’s mind is to track what they search for.
 Ahrefs is a tool that allows you to monitor how a keyword is being searched, view similar phrases, anticipate potential traffic to your page, and much, much more.